Community Safety and Community-based Corrections

 Public Safety Canada’s National Office for Victims (NOV) is a central resource working to improve victims’ experience with the federal corrections and conditional release system, through the development of policy and information products.

 - Grants and contributions programs to enhance community safety:

-Through the Grants Program to National Voluntary Organizations the Department supports national not-for-profit organizations that provide a range of services in the area of corrections and conditional release.
+Through the Grants and Contributions Program to National Voluntary Organizations the Department supports Canadian not-for-profit national voluntary organizations that provide services in the area of corrections, conditional release or community reintegration.

 Through the National Flagging System (NFS) Class Grant Program, Public Safety Canada provides funding to enhance the capacity of participating provinces and territories to identify and track high-risk and dangerous offenders and to facilitate appropriate sentences for these individuals should they re-offend.

 - Public Safety Canada works collaboratively with the Department of Justice to advance restorative justice through programs, resources, legislation and policy.
 Public Safety Canada has published several research summaries in the area of restorative justice research.

 - The interventions, programs and services for offenders being released back to the community.

 - Community safety, policing and engagement, and how you can help keep yourself, your family and neighborhood safe.